 - Tom Alexander (2010-2011): Working for Augustana College at Laboratori Nazionali del Gran Sasso (LNGS) in Italy.
 The Darkside collaboration has a prototype dark matter detector which is being operated underground to understand it's performance to better design the real detector.
 Tom is working on data collection and analysis of calibration runs.
 He is also designing and construction an 'argon reclamation system' for inevitable warm ups.

 - Erika Zetterlund (Summer 2011): A junior physics and religion major working for Dr. Alton on the comparison between two dark matter detector simulations.
 Funding through Research Corporation.

-- David Swanson (Summer 2011): A senior chemistry and physics major in an REU at the Penn State Center for Nanoscale Science in State College, PA where he is researhing the synthesis of nitrogen doped graphitic nanoribbons.
+- David Swanson (Summer 2011): A senior chemistry and physics major in an REU at the Penn State Center for Nanoscale Science in State College, Pa. where he is researching the synthesis of nitrogen doped graphitic nanoribbons.

-- Audrey Burkart (Summer 2011): A sophomore engineering physics and math major in an REU at Baylor University in Waco, TX.
+- Audrey Burkart (Summer 2011): A sophomore engineering physics and math major in an REU at Baylor University in Waco, Texas.
 Audrey is working on oscillating dust chains in a plasma cell.

-- Kai jacobson (Summer 2011): A senior biochemistry and physics major, Kai is working in the chemistry department with Drs.
-Gary Earl and Duane Weishaar studying anion exchange of quaternary ammonium compunds as a function of pKa.
+- Kai Jacobson (Summer 2011): A senior biochemistry and physics major, Kai is working in the chemistry department with Drs.
+Gary Earl and Duane Weishaar studying anion exchange of quaternary ammonium compounds as a function of pKa.
 Funding through NPURC.